Qikfix/satellite_foreman_easy-installer/README.md

 - Run the playbook

-    You can call the playbook passing some parameters, in this case, the only parameter that we are using here it's the server reference.
+    You can call the playbook passing some parameters via `-e` flag, in this case, we are not passing it.
     ```
     # ansible-playbook -i inventory.yml foreman.yml
     ```